 Shun Classic Santoku Knife 18cm LEFT HAND

-The Shun Classic Granton Santoku Knife is a traditional Japanese styled, all purpose knife.
+The Shun Classic Santoku Knife is a traditional Japanese styled, all purpose knife.
 The straight blade makes this knife perfect for chopping.
-The granton (or scalloped) blade eases cutting and helps separate food from the blade.
+This knife is made specifically for those who are left handed.

 All Shun Classic knife purchases come in a beautifully presented gift box.